notrobintaylor/fx_slipstream/README.md

 The modulation™ came over from fx_llll almost directly, but the targets changed.
 In a delay, you modulate tap times and feedback amounts – concrete, per-voice parameters.
 In fx_llll, a modulation™ step produces up to four values simultaneously – one per delay line, each reading the shift register from a different bit rotation.
 In a reverb, the interesting targets are more abstract: damping (bright to dark), size (room scale), spread (room geometry), mod phase (stereo character), input diffusion (how much the incoming signal gets smeared before entering the tank).
 These are all "character" parameters – they change *how* the reverb sounds, not *how much* of it there is.

-The waveform enthusiast came from a different direction entirely.
+The envelope follower came from a different direction entirely.
 The modulation™ is rhythmic and structural – it changes the room on a grid.
-The waveform enthusiast is dynamic and reactive – it lets the room respond to how you play.
+The envelope follower is dynamic and reactive – it lets the room respond to how you play.
 Loud passages can make the decay longer, or push more signal into the tank, or drive the feedback saturation harder.
 It handles the "amount" domain – parameters that control intensity rather than character.

-Familiar peaks & valleys was the last piece, and the one that tied everything together.
+Envelope repeater was the last piece, and the one that tied everything together.
 The idea started with a question: what if the dynamics of your playing didn't just modulate a parameter once, but echoed?
-The waveform enthusiast tracks your amplitude and sends it to two places: its own target (decay, input gain, saturation, or mod depth) and familiar peaks & valleys, which applies the same dynamic contour to the stereo width or spectral tilt – then repeats it at diminishing strength.
+The envelope follower tracks your amplitude and sends it to two places: its own target (decay, input gain, saturation, or mod depth) and the envelope repeater, which applies the same dynamic contour to the stereo width or spectral tilt – then repeats it at diminishing strength.
 A loud phrase makes the stereo image bloom wide, then the width pulses back narrower over the next few beats, each repetition a little less dramatic than the last.
 The peaks and valleys of your playing ripple through the output, increasingly approximate – like how a real room's resonances die out at different rates, each reflection a fading echo of the original impulse.
-The name is literal: the hills and valleys of the amplitude envelope become familiar patterns in the stereo field and spectrum, recognized but not quite the same each time they return.

-The three domains crystallized late: character (modulation™: damping, size, spread, mod phase, diffusion), amount (waveform enthusiast: decay, input gain, saturation, mod depth), and presentation (familiar peaks & valleys: width, tilt).
+The three domains crystallized late: character (modulation™: damping, size, spread, mod phase, diffusion), amount (envelope follower: decay, input gain, saturation, mod depth), and presentation (envelope repeater: width, tilt).
 They never overlap, so all three can run simultaneously without conflict.
-And the signal flow between them is one-directional: the waveform enthusiast feeds familiar peaks & valleys, but not the reverse.
-No feedback loops on the control plane, unless you count the way the audio feedback in the tank reacts to the modulated parameters – which, of course, feeds back into the waveform enthusiast through the audio path.
+And the signal flow between them is one-directional: the envelope follower feeds the envelope repeater, but not the reverse.
+No feedback loops on the control plane, unless you count the way the audio feedback in the tank reacts to the modulated parameters – which, of course, feeds back into the envelope follower through the audio path.
 That loop is intentional.

 The saturation parameter controls how hard the signal hits the tanh limiter in the feedback path.
 At 0%, the limiter is nearly transparent – it's just a safety net.
 At higher values, the drive increases and the feedback path starts to color the sound.
 At extreme settings, the hall becomes a distortion effect where each recirculation adds harmonic density.
 This was always implicit in Dattorro's design – the tanh was there for safety – but making it a controllable parameter turns a protection mechanism into a creative tool.

 The inspirations for this approach came from hardware reverbs that treat the algorithm as an instrument rather than an emulation.
 Make Noise's Erbe-Verb, the Mimeophon, and Qu-Bit's Aurora share a philosophy: deep modulation access, open architecture, and the deliberate refusal to sound like a conventional room.
 These are reverbs that musicians use as voices – not because they can't do traditional hall sounds, but because the interesting territory lies in the spaces between familiar categories.
 The tradeoff is real: if you want a convincing concert hall, these are not the right tools.
-But if you want a reverb that rewards curiosity the way a synthesizer does, that's exactly what fx_slipstream tries to be.
+But if you want a reverb that rewards curiosity the way a synthesizer does, that's exactly what fx_reflex tries to be.

 ---